 Here are some of the ways plastics play an important role in snowboarding, skiing, and hockey… and some new innovations

 Modern snowboards often are made with a polyurethane foam plastic core that makes the board strong but lightweight.
-This core is wrapped in high-tech plastic materials, such as glass-reinforced plastics or tough plastic fibers such as Kevlar®, for added strength and durability.
+This core is wrapped in high-tech plastic materials, such as glass-reinforced plastics or other tough plastic fibers for added strength and durability.
 The base of the board is typically made with polyethylene plastic that is slightly porous so it can absorb wax for a smooth glide on the snow.

 Snowboarders wear boots made with plastics such as nylon that are chosen for durability and a very favorable strength-to-weight ratio.
 These lightweight boots can be both insulating and sturdy, keeping feet warm while reducing the energy it takes to hike to the lift.
 And these boots often are held to the board with plastic bindings.